8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 Introducing the pea protein gets me to about 188 grams of protein on a normal feeding day.
 This is roughly the midpoint between the minimum and maximum using the [various calculations](https://youtu.be/Pok0Jg2JAkE?feature=shared) for such things; at least according to my calculations—the MacroFactor app shows 177 grams based on my meals, which is still close to the low bar of 180 grams.

-On Sunday, the WHOOP updates it’s insights.
-Of the things I track, consistent bed and wake times appears to have the greatest impact, even if I don’t sleep as long as the app suggests (reduced sleep performance); roughly a 5 percent increase to recovery.
+On Sunday, the WHOOP updated its insights.
+Of the things I track, consistent bed and wake times appears to have the greatest impact, even if I don’t sleep as long as the app suggests (reduced sleep performance); roughly a 5 percent increase to recovery each.
 Next, at about 3 percent, is my perceived energy level, fish oil tablet, and multivitamin.
 Late meal and workout have the greatest negative impact to recovery, at about 3 percent.

 I decided to add my body composition (measurements) into the MacroFactor app.
 This took me back to the aesthetics project and two methods in determining “ideal” proportions.
 (More on that in a second.)
 The measurements were as follows (flexed); all measurements use inches: